nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### 7.2.7.
 Remove employee from a department: `refd`

 Removes an employee from a department using his ID.
-After removing, the department window will show the department being removed from and the employee window will contain all the employees in that department.
+Displays the department that the employee was removed from, and also displays all employees in that department.

 Format: `refd eid/EMPLOYEE_ID n/DEPARTMENT_NAME`